RyanStan/ConiferOS/README.md

 The PS/2 driver is in the works.
 IRQ 1 is typically raised by a keyboard device.
 We've mapped IRQ 1 to IDT entry 0x21.

+### ELF (Executable and Linking Format)
+As mentioned in "Processes and Tasks", ConiferOS contains an ELF loader which can be used to instantiate user processes from ELF executables.
+The loadable segments of the ELF file will be mapped into the address space of the user processes.

+The ELF loader code can be found in [src/loader/formats](src/loader/formats/).

+Currently, the ELF loader only supports executable files (`e_type` = `ET_EXEC`).
+Thus, the ELF loader does not support relocatable files or dynamic shared libraries.

+ELF Specification that was used as reference: https://refspecs.linuxfoundation.org/elf/elf.pdf

 ### Build
 TODO: add section on linker script